 When I learned that Anthony Bourdain:Parts Unknown was airing a travel and food show in Porto, Portugal it brought back memories of the first time I visited Porto and came face to face with a real “Francesinha”.

-Porto, the second-largest city in Portugal after Lisbon, is located along the Douro river in Northern Portugal and is known world wide for its Porto wine, a fortified after dinner wine and for its Francesinha sandwich, a distant relative of the french croque-monsieur that a Portuguese emigrant brought back when he returned to Porto and adapted the sandwich to the Portuguese taste.
+Porto, the second-largest city in Portugal after Lisbon, is located along the Douro river in Northern Portugal and is known worldwide for its Porto wine, a fortified after dinner dessert wine.
+It is also known for its Francesinha sandwich, a distant relative of the French croque-monsieur which was brought back to Porto when a Portuguese immigrant, who lived in Belgium, returned to Porto and adapted the sandwich to the Portuguese taste.

-It was in August 2013 when my wife and I visited Porto.
-At the time I asked a local friend where I could get a Francesinha (One of Portugal’s popular Portuguese Dishes) and he suggested I go to Café Santiago in Rua Passos Manuel near the Coliseu do Porto.
+It was during a vacation to Portugal, in August 2013, when my wife and I visited Porto.
+While there I asked a local friend where I could get one of the best Francesinhas in town.
+He suggested a visit to Café Santiago in Rua Passos Manuel near the Coliseu do Porto.